 On July 20, 2020, the Amended Options resulted from the Board amending the outstanding options to provide for their exchange for options to purchase an equivalent number of Class A shares available under the 2020 Plan at the same exercise price, vesting and term.
 The amendment of the options was deemed an accounting modification.
 No incremental compensation was recorded in connection with this modification as it was determined that the value of the Amended Options was the same both before and after the modification.
-The Amended Options remain exercisable upon: (i) the option holder no longer serving as an employee of the Company or a member of the Board; (ii) the Grantee's death or disability; (iii) the occurrence of a Partial Triggering Event (as defined below); or (iv) the occurrence of a Triggering Event (as defined below); or (iv) the occurrence of a Triggering Event (as defined below); or (iv) the occurrence of the Class B common stock as of December 31 of the prior calendar year, provided that certain Company performance is achieved.
+The Amended Options remain exercisable upon: (i) the option holder no longer serving as an employee of the Company or a member of the Board; (ii) the Grantee's death or disability; (iii) the occurrence of a Partial Triggering Event (as defined below); or (iv) the occurrence of a Triggering Event (as defined below); or (iv) the occurrence of a Triggering Event (as defined below).
+Prior to being amended, the option agreements provided employee option holders with the ability to exercise a portion of their options between April 15 and April 30 of each year based upon the fair value of the Class B common stock as of December 31 of the prior calendar year, provided that certain Company performance is achieved.
 Upon amendment, the options are instead now subject to restrictions on trading during certain periods ("blackout dates").
 Option holders are permitted to satisfy tax withholding obligations incurred in connection with the exercise by exchanging exercised options in lieu of payment of income taxes paid by the Company on their behalf.